google/heir/docs/content/en/docs/getting_started.md

 16-bit integers (`i16` in MLIR parlance).
 This example will showcase the OpenFHE backend by manually calling the relevant compiler passes and setting up a C++ harness to call into the HEIR-generated functions.

-Note: other backends are similar, but the different backends are in varying stages of development.

 The input program is in `tests/Examples/common/dot_product_8.mlir`.
 Support for standard input languages like `C` and `C++` are currently experimental at best,